apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 ### Camera Calibration

-#### 1. Compute the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. Camera matrix and distortion coefficients

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I start preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Then I compute the camera calibration and distortion coefficients.
+I applied this distortion correction to the test image.
+Here is an example of a distortion corrected calibration image.

 ![alt text][image1]